 Flowers: An Origin Story

-This level of understanding is important for herbalists since we so often discuss the medicinal properties common to Plant Families, and this course will help with our understanding of how plant families are recognized by their common flowers.
+We’ll also discuss all the needs a flower serves.
+This level of understanding is important for herbalists since we so often discuss the medicinal properties common to Plant Families, and this course will help with understanding how plant families are recognized by common characteristics.

-You can learn how the magic and beauty of flowers came to be (and wow your friends on your next hike!).
+Come learn how the magic of flowers came to be (and wow your friends on your next hike!).

 Location: ONLINE via ZOOM.
 The meeting code will be emailed to you before the class

 In order to participate in the course at this time you will need to be able to access a computer with internet.